Luca D. Majer

 Other scholars (psychologists Varnum, Krems, Morris, Wormley and Grossmann - 2021,) have determined, basing the study on observation of 14,612 songs between '58 and '16, that the complexity of the lyrics is inversely correlated to the amount of new 'content' available (i.e. songs.)

 The sense that Grossman et al. found in this correlation is that men are "cognitively tight-fisted" (that is: our brain capacity is limited) and, as our need for processing increases, the brain refuses to get involved in non-lethal topics, such as music: it decides to hold processing resources (you never know!) by taking mental shortcuts.
+SO, in short, we stick on the fly to what is easier to understand.

-And in short, we stick to what is easier to understand on the fly.
-Which explains why, today, the first 10/15 seconds of a song are the ones that count, as they are the ones helping us to determine whether to 'skip' a song or not.
+This could explain why, today, the first 10/15 seconds of a song are the ones that count, as they are the ones helping us to determine whether to 'skip' a song or not.

 (...)